rakshi96/Jenkins-CICD-pipeline/README.md

-# Jenkins Pipeline for Java
+#  Jenkins Pipeline for Java based Application using Maven, SonarQube, Argo CD, Helm and K8S